• Facebook

 event_type = [ncache.EventType.ITEM_REMOVED]

-# EventDataFilter.Metadata returns cache keys + item metadata on updation
+# EventDataFilter.Metadata returns the keys with the data and metadata

 continuous_query.add_data_modification_listener(cq_event_listener, event_type, ncache.EventDataFilter.NONE)